Lifts & Terrain

 El Colorado and

 La Parva ski resorts.
-This is dependent upon the lift connections being open which relies on visibility, wind conditions and the patrollers having opened the areas after a storm.
+This is dependent upon the top lift connections being open which relies on visibility, wind conditions and the patrollers having opened the areas after a storm.

 Valle Nevado Lifts